6 Sources

 1

 .
-Despite the scandal, Rosenbaum remains committed to AI-assisted research and writing, calling it "magical" because "it connects, it knits together ideas and gives you pathways to think about things that you're not going to come up with on your own"1
+He described AI as "magical" because "it connects, it knits together ideas and gives you pathways to think about things that you're not going to come up with on your own"1

 1

 .
-Previously, fact-checkers could assume authors directly copied quotes from cited sources.
-When AI tools for research enter the pipeline, that assumption collapses, requiring heightened skepticism about whether quotes were copied correctly or even exist1
+The issue stems from a fundamental shift: fact-checkers previously could assume authors directly copied quotes from cited works, making verification straightforward.
+With AI in the mix, that assumption collapses, requiring an additional layer of skepticism about whether quotes were copied correctly or even exist at all.
+This challenge intensifies as financially pressured newsrooms and publishers increasingly cut copy editors and fact-checkers from their workflows1

-Rosenbaum acknowledged that "publishers are going to need new verification workflows designed specifically for AI-era research.
-That probably includes mandatory source tracing for quotations, better provenance tracking, clearer standards around AI-assisted research, and potentially AI tools that audit citations against primary materials"
+.
+Yet this distinction proved insufficient to prevent synthetic quotes from contaminating his work.
+Rosenbaum suggested "publishers are going to need new verification workflows designed specifically for AI-era research," including mandatory source tracing for quotations, better provenance tracking, and potentially AI detection tools that audit citations against primary materials1

 Navi